salamcast/WebMap/README.md

 ## About me

-I'm Abu Khadeejah Karl, a father and husband  I'm a full card member of IATSE Local 58 Toronto Stagehands, I was working for a large AV company before COVID-19 killed the events/hospitality industry in Toronto.  so now I'm looking for full time employment in something Cloud Computing, InfoSec or Python related.
+I'm Abu Khadeejah Karl, a father and husband;  I'm a full card member of IATSE Local 58 Toronto Stagehands, I was working for a large AV company before COVID-19 killed the events/hospitality industry in Toronto.  so now I'm looking for full time employment in something Cloud Computing, InfoSec or Python related.
 My portfolio links are bellow:

 * https://github.com/salamcast
 * https://hub.docker.com/u/binholz